Victoria: I— I'm not a man.

-This 1982 comedy remake of the 1933 German film Viktor and Viktoria, directed by Blake Edwards, and starring his wife Julie Andrews as well as Robert Preston and James Garner, is the tale of a down-on-her-luck actress/singer who disguises herself as a man to take a job as a drag queen in 1930s Paris.
+This 1982 musical comedy film, directed by Blake Edwards and starring his wife Julie Andrews as well as Robert Preston and James Garner, is the tale of a down-on-her-luck actress/singer who disguises herself as a man to take a job as a drag queen in 1930s Paris.
 Hilarity Ensues.
-The film received a Screen-to-Stage Adaptation in 1995 which also starred Andrews and was directed by Edwards; this version was filmed for television.

 This film and its stage adaptation provide examples of: